Independent Particles in a Dynamical Random Environment

 \begin{lemma} Suppose $h$ is a bounded measurable function on $\bZ_+^{\bZ^d}$ such that for all $a,b\in\bZ^d$, $h(\eta^{a,b})=h(\eta)$ $\mu^\rho$-a.s.
 Then there exists a tail measurable function $h_1$ such that $h=h_1$ $\mu^\rho$-a.s. \end{lemma}

 \begin{proof} To show approximate tail measurability we approximate by a cylinder function and then move particles far enough one by one.
-(This trick we learned from \cite{sethIHP2001}.)
+(We learned this trick from \cite{sethIHP2001}.)
 Let $\eta^a$ denote the configuration obtained by removing one particle from site $a$ if possible:

 Let $\e>0$.
 Pick a bounded cylinder function $\tilde h$ such that $E^{\mu^\rho}\abs{h-\tilde h}^2<\e^2$.
-For each $\om$ pick $b(\om)\in\bZ^d$ so that $f(T_{0,b(\om)}\om)\ge 1/4$ and $\tilde h$ does not depend on the coordinate $\eta(b(\om))$.
+For each $\om$ pick $b(\om)\in\bZ^d$ so that $f(T_{b(\om),0}\om)\ge 1/4$ and $\tilde h$ does not depend on the coordinate $\eta(b(\om))$.
 Such $b(\om)$ exists a.s.\ by the ergodic theorem since $\bE f=1$.
 Choose $b(\om)$ so that it is a measurable function.
 Since $h(\eta)=h(\eta^{a,b(\om)})$ $\mu^\rho(d\om,d\eta)$-a.s.\ and $\tilde{h}(\eta^{a})= \tilde{h}(\eta^{a,b(\om)})$ by choice of $b(\om)$,

 In the next calculation we bound the first integral after the inequality.
 Write $\eta=(\eta',\eta(a),\eta(b(\om)))$ to make the coordinates at $a$ and $b(\om)$ explicit.
-Change summation indices and apply Schwarz.
+Change summation indices and apply Cauchy-Schwarz: